Getting Started

 view-email-bounce-in-ticket-activities-desk365

-Viewing Bounced Emails in Desk365
+Viewing bounced emails in Desk365

 To view the list of bounced emails in Desk365, navigate to the “Email Deliverability” feature located below the Settings > Admin in the Agent Portal.
 This section provides a comprehensive list of all bounced and blocked emails.
 This list includes recipients who have not received email notifications sent from Desk365.
 Each entry on this list represents a specific email address that has experienced delivery issues.